 How will the PSTN switch off affect security systems?Posted on 11 May 2021 by Beaming Support

-Many existing security systems in the UK currently rely on the PSTN (Public Switched Telephone Network) to literally raise the alarm when a security incident occurs.
+Will the PSTN switch off affect security systems?
+The short answer is yes, many existing security systems in the UK currently rely on the PSTN (Public Switched Telephone Network) to literally raise the alarm when a security incident occurs.